bytebase/bytebase.com/content/docs/tutorials/api-user-database-permission.md

 By following this guide, you'll learn how to:

 - Set up and configure API access.
-- Fetch users with specific permissions for a given database.
+- For a given database, which users have been granted permissions?
-- Fetch databases for a specific user with given permissions.
+- For a given user, which databases have been granted permissions?

 <HintBlock type="info">